stephenslab/dsc/README.md

 ### 0.2.x

+0.2.7.10

+- Stop adding script hash to default seed #136.
+- More stringent check on improper module names.
+- [minor] SoS bumped to version 0.9.13.8 a bug fix release.

+**A file signature clean up is recommended after this upgrade.**

 0.2.7.9

 Minor touches on 0.2.7.8 -- just a celebration of the 1,000-th commit to the DSC repo on github,